rajkumardusad/jitcompiler/Readme.md

 ## JITCompiler

-JIT Compiler is a online code compiler for students and developer's.
+JIT Compiler is a open source online code compiler.
 You can run more than 40+ most popular programming languages in your browser just-in-time using jitcompiler.

 Our online compiler has a user friendly text editor with live auto-suggestion and syntax highlighting features.